Topic Risk Management,

 “We’re fine without HR” usually means the company is still small enough for the owner or a trusted leader to stay close to most people decisions.

 Millman puts it plainly in the episode: it usually means nothing has gone seriously wrong yet.
 The company is hiring, paying people, handling issues as they come up, and making decisions through instinct and relationships.
-At the beginning, that can be efficient.
-The owner knows the team.
-The rules are understood informally.
-Employee issues can be handled quickly because everything is centralized.

 That setup can work for a while.
 It is not automatically broken.
 In many small businesses, it is the natural first version of HR.